Child corporal punishment: Spanking

 loving parent in a the context of love that ... [corporal punishment] is harmful

 to children."
-James Dobson, from an episode of Focus
+James Dobson, founder of Focus on the Family.
+1

 - "...there appears to be a